 1993 – 2001

 In 1993, the same year that the World Wide Web was born, Weller Truck opened its first store location outside of Grand Rapids.
 Other stores soon followed, including Detroit, Gaylord, and Chicago.
 With the growing number of stores and the growing demand for our product, Weller opened an additional production facility in 1999.

 After surviving “Y2K,” construction began on our current headquarters on Gezon Parkway.
 This facility opened the following year, 2001, and was named The Weller Truck Parts Reman Center.

-There have been additional expansions to our headquarters later and many more stores added from coast to coast.
-We now find ourselves in our present state: The largest heavy duty drivetrain remanufacturer in the world.
+There have been additional expansions to our headquarters and many more stores added from coast to coast.
+We now find ourselves in our present state: The largest heavy-duty drivetrain remanufacturer in the world.

 The Weller Team has proven to be dedicated to serving the customer and making the Weller name a respected name in the industry.
 In turn, the immediate Weller Family has been committed to their extended family—the Weller Truck Team.

 In 2014, Weller became a member of the Jasper Holdings family of companies, a 100% Associate Owned ESOP.
 Other members of this family include Jasper Engines and Transmissions which remanufactures a wide range of products including gas & diesel engines, automatic and standard Transmissions, differentials, and NASCAR transmissions.
 Jasper Holdings also owns Jasper Electric Motors, Jasper Innovative Solutions, Jasper Eco-Tech, and most recently Diesel USA Group.

 As Weller Truck Parts continues to press into the future, the 2020's look bright indeed.

 Thank you for taking the time to learn a little bit more about us.
 We would love the opportunity to show you dedication to quality and customer service….we call it “The Weller Way.”